 The residents of Bochum must have a very special relationship to their city.
 The former mining and industrial city located in the conurbation of the Ruhr region is adjusting to the challenges of the future, and that’s one of the reasons why its inhabitants love their city.
 For all of its subtle charm, you might not recognise what makes the city worth loving at first glance.
 The German singer Herbert Grönemeyer wrote a famous song about Bochum, in which he sings: “You’re no beauty, grey with work, you love yourself without make-up, you’re the honest type.”
 It’s amazing how in so few words one can sum up Bochum – not especially beautiful, but honest.

 The Ruhr region used to be the centre of Germany’s heavy industry.
 It was a coal and steel producing region, called “Germany’s black lung”.
-The city was known for its mines, smelting furnaces and winding towers.
-In the meantime, however, the “Ruhrpott” as they call it, has transformed itself into a cultural region – home to five million people and nominated the European Capital of Culture in 2010.
+The region was known for its mines, smelting furnaces and winding towers.
+In the meantime, however, the “Ruhrpott” as they call it, has transformed itself into a cultural region – home to more than five million people and the European Capital of Culture in 2010.

 Walking through the city, you can still see the traces of Bochum’s industrial past.
 The last mining buildings are still standing on the city outskirts, closed-down factories which had once produced steel, and the pubs where the former “Kumpel” (coal miners) still meet.
 Bochum used to be grey and bleak, a city of factories and workers.
 Its work-weary past is evident in its often plain, functional buildings.
 You won’t find a quaint historic centre here.
 Even the architectural style of the Ruhr University, located on a hill at the edge of town, was clearly designed to be functional.
 The boxy-looking buildings from the 1970s are divided into departments and arranged on campus accordingly.